Online Bachelor’s Degrees in Family and Human Development

 Accreditation is a voluntary process through which colleges and universities demonstrate that their program has met certain standards of practicality and quality.
 This process is important for students, employers, and for licensure.
 For students, it assures that the college or university offers useful and relevant programs from quality faculty members.

 Graduating from accredited programs is often a requirement to apply for master’s or doctoral programs.
-Employers are more likely to hire individuals who have graduated from accredited programs rather than those who have not.
+Employers are more likely to hire individuals who have graduated from accredited programs rather than those who have not, and some may explicitly require that graduated complete an accredited program.
 Finally, many licensure boards require graduation from accredited programs to earn a professional license.
 Those who did not will have to prove equivalencies.

 Prospective students at the bachelor’s level should look for institutional accreditation.
 This type of accreditation happens at the regional and/or national level, and applies to the entire university.
 The Department of Education (DOE) and the Council for Higher Education Accreditation (CHEA) are umbrella organizations for the wide range of organizations accrediting at this scale.